All Episodes

 This is propaganda.

-This is to feed this silly notion of global warming, man-made global warming, but for crying out loud, who cares what the number is?
+This is to feed this silly notion of global warming, man-made global warming, but we're crying out loud.

-Study says Earth's temp at 1,000 year high.
+Study says Earth's temp at 1,000-year high.

 400 years ago, it was as hot as it is now.

-Maybe maybe even a little hotter.
+Maybe even a little hotter.

-Well, if it's 400 years, a thousand years, two thousand, however many millennia, somebody tell me what the CO2 levels emitted by man were 400 years ago.
+Well, if it's 400 years, 1,000 years, 2,000, however many millennia, somebody tell me what the CO2 levels emitted by man were 400 years ago.

-For a country that reportedly has such advanced scientists and thinking.
+This is embarrassing for a country that reportedly has such advanced scientists and thinking.

-National Academy of Science?
+Is that what it is, National Academy of Science?

 Yes.